Fresh Start Ventures purpose is to empower others to create

 a new start after incarceration.

-Fresh Start focuses on enabling individuals to create a successful life emotionally, spiritually, socially, physically, and financially.
+Fresh Start focuses on enabling individuals to create a successful life emotionally, spiritually, socially, physically, and financially through REAL Transition.
 Each year we provide hope, training, and support to previously incarcerated men and women allowing them to redirect their lives and become contributing members of our community and their families.
+Fresh Start works with government entities and correctional facilities to train and bring healthy connections to men and women.
 Men and women are welcomed into our ecumenical organization that believes in the power of love to change lives.
 We offer a program that helps individuals by developing and setting goals in the five areas mentioned above.
 In addition, Fresh Start assists with housing, home ownership, education, employment, and entrepreneurial incubation.

 WHY DO WE NEED FRESH START?